nilearn/nilearn/doc/decoding/space_net.rst

   a principled way.
-- Continuation is used along the regularization path, where the solution of the optimization problem for a given value of the regularization parameter `alpha` is used to used as initialization of for next the regularization (smaller) value on the regularization grid.
+- Continuation is used along the regularization path, where the solution of the optimization problem for a given value of the regularization parameter `alpha` is used as initialization of for next the regularization (smaller) value on the regularization grid.